morawi-cg/MoRawi-MissionToMars/README.md

 <p>The Image above is an example of the booster stage.</p>

-## To Operate Do
+## Project story road map stages
+- [] Build Go container located in __M0Rawi-MoissionToMars__/Booster, test as a stand a lone container,(docker-compose).
-- [x] Build the mysql or mariadb container, needed by the booster.
-It is inside "__MoRawi-MissionToMars__/todoapp-db"
+- [] Build the mysql or mariadb container, needed by the booster.
+It is inside "__MoRawi-MissionToMars__/todoapp-db",test using docker compose as an individual package/container.
-- [x] Build Go container located in __M0Rawi-MoissionToMars__/Booster, "docker build -t booster . ".
-- [x] Design layers of APIs to interconnect the 3 vehicle stages .
-- [x] Make convenient wrappers for creating API handlers for the different languages based upon each of the 3 vehicle components.
-- [x] tests for all APIs & their interactions.
-- [x] Organize the code with packages.
-- [x] Building a deployment process.
+- [] Build stage2 container,(based upon python2.7, test via docker-compose .
+- [] Build cargo,(node-js), based container, test dependencies,(using docker-compose).
+- [] Build mongo-db based container, (using docker-compose), named the folder cargo-db.
+- [] Build a complete module connecting all the components using docker compose to test.
+- [] Translate the successful services to Kubernetes portable units using Kompose..
+- [] Test all to ensure they work as required.

 ### Mysql

-A good way to pass the create script through another one is to follow this way
+A good way to pass the db-create script through mysql-prompt:
 ```
    mysql -u root -e"set @temp=1; `cat $PATHTOMYSQLSCRIPT/mysql_config_linux.sql`"